Inspiration from UCLA’s late legendary Coach John Wooden. How it’s possible for a mere care-taking manager to become a true leader.

 Published reports in Google News are an eye-opener.
-If you Google “leadership crisis,” you’ll get at least 9,000 search results for business and the public sector.
+If you Google “leadership crisis,” you’ll get thousands of search results for business and the public sector.

-So, my sense is that it’s possible to develop a balance sheet – there are basic differences between the two.
+So, my sense is that it’s important to develop a balance sheet – there are basic differences between the two.